 Seascape photography is no different.

-Using a wide-angle lens and getting close to the foreground can greatly improve the composition of your image.
-Having water motion stretching all the way to your immediate foreground is a great way of adding depth and leading the viewer towards the main subject.
+Using a wide-angle lens and getting close to the foreground can significantly improve the composition of your image.
+Having water motion stretching all the way to your immediate foreground is an excellent way of adding depth and leading the viewer toward the main subject.

 Take a look at this image: